 On the days we didn’t venture out, we got Alexa to play Disney playlists from our Spotify account for some living room dance parties!
 This was a big hit with the girls and I also marveled in the fact it got them up and moving away from the iPad/TV screens.
 I threw in an extra incentive of whoever could dance the whole duration of the song won a medal.
 That was it, the girls were sold!

 Tip: I found a pack of 5 plastic gold play medals in Poundland for just £1

 3. Arts + crafts

-Abbigail is particularly into crafts, so we popped into The Entertainer for some age appropriate (yet somewhat challenging) craft projects.
-We found a lovely kit where the kids painted pebbles and turned them into animals + critters by gluing foam fins, arms and legs.
-We also nabbed a first sewing kit which testing the girls fine motor skills and hand, eye co-ordination!
+Abbigail is particularly into crafts, so we popped into The Entertainer for some age-appropriate (yet somewhat challenging) craft projects.
+We found a lovely kit where the kids painted pebbles and turned them into animals + critters by gluing foam fins, arms, and legs.
+We also nabbed a first sewing kit that tested the girls’ fine motor skills and hand, eye coordination!

 4. Lunch where kids eat FREE + window shopping

 There are some café’s and restaurants that let kids eat FREE after a certain time.
 Particularly Morrisons, The Carvery + Mezzo’ s have free kids meals after 3pm.
 Morrisons offer make-your-own sandwich boxes where you can add healthy add-ons such as yogurts and fruit bags.
 The Carvery has a lovely “homey” kids menu, rich with healthy options, hidden veg and lots to mix and match to suit picky eaters.

 Getting to know other parents in the playground during the school run definitely pays off when it comes to keeping the littles occupied in the holidays.
 We did play dates in the park and soft play.
 Giving the girls plenty of exercise and the opportunity to see friends outside of school.